About Karl Spain

-As a Father – 2 kids; my son Max (Cornell) and my daughter Merrill (Duquesne), Max still in college and Merrill starting college, both doing great, 2 beautiful children — with loving hearts and keen minds.
+As a Father – 2 kids; my son Max (Cornell) and my daughter Merrill (Duquesne), Max still in college and Merrill also finishing college, both doing great, 2 beautiful children — with loving hearts and keen minds.
 “Love began in me, as a child.”

 As a Bicyclist – Mr. Spain and Mr. Jon Greenstone bicycled parts of the U.S. and Canada in 1979, for 90 days.
 It was quite an adventure.

 In Newspapers — Mr. Spain and Mr. Martin More established The County Express in 1980, grew it into a 35 person organization before selling to the Journal Newspapers, a chain of 6 daily papers with 350 employees and 150,000 in circulation.
 After the sale in 1992, Mr. Spain continued on at the Journal, first as The Prince Georges Journal publisher, than VP, and eventually president and publisher of all 6 papers from 1995 to 2000.

 More Bicyclist stuff — In 1985 Mr. Spain and Miss Stephanie Raker bicycled around Europe together for 30 days.
 It was also quite an adventure.
 The former Miss Raker lives in Israel today with her husband Josh, and their brood.

 In IT – Mr. Spain, as president and founder of IGF Technical Services, led the design, development, contract administration, installation and implementation (including training) of a $2M Intranet and Digital archiving system at Tommy Hilfiger in NYC from 2002 to 2007.
 The contract was successfully completed on budget, and on time to complete customer satisfaction.